 Health Care Benefits - The District provides postemployment health care benefits to all qualified employees who meet the District's California Public Employees' Retirement System (PERS) plan requirements.
-This plan is an agent multiple-employer defined benefit OPEB plan, which contributes an amount for the retiree and dependents, as applicable, with eligibility based on the Health Benefit Vesting Requirements found in Government Code Section 22893 (Vesting for Contracting Agency Employees).
-This amount is 100 percent of the greater of the Blue Shield HMO or PERS Kaiser premium amounts.
-The District also provides healthcare benefits to elected official retirees in accordance with the District's Administrative Code and contributes up to the District's contribution amount for employees and dependent coverage.
+This plan is an agent multiple-employer defined benefit OPEB plan.
+This plan contributes an amount for the retiree and dependents, as applicable, with eligibility based on the Health Benefit Vesting Requirements found in Government Code Section 22893 (Vesting for Contracting Agency Employees).
+This amount of District's contribution varies according to the retiree's medical benefit tiers as follow: